regine/meltmodel/contributing.md

   work out, you can delete the changes you made by simply deleting the branch instead of having to track down every change made.

-  Say we want to add some code for calculating skin temperatures, at the terminal just type:
+  Say we want to add a new parameterization to compute longwave radiation, at the terminal just type:

-        $ git branch skin_temperature
+        $ git branch longwave
-        $ git checkout skin_temperature
+        $ git checkout longwave
   or, we can use the equivalent one-liner:

-        $ git checkout -b skin_temperature
+        $ git checkout -b longwave
-  this will create a new branch, entitled ```skin_temperature``` and make that the active branch.
+  this will create a new branch, entitled ```longwave``` and make that the active branch.
 Now, any changes which we commit to the repository will be made to the new branch only.

-  The title ```skin_temperature``` is just an example, we could have named the new branch anything,  but we should give the branches descriptive names; a branch in which we plan to fix a bug
+  The title ```longwave``` is just an example, we could have named the new branch anything, but we should give the branches descriptive names.

 2. __Make Changes__:
   Now that we're in a new branch, we can make changes at will, by